Servant of God: Catholic Church

 The term Servant of God is used in the first of the four steps in the canonization process.
-The next step is being declared Venerable, upon a decree of heroism or martyrdom by the honored.
+The next step is being declared venerable, upon a decree of heroism or martyrdom by the honored.
 That is followed by beatification, with the title of Blessed.
-After the confirmation of miracles resulting from the intercession of the honored, the final step is canonization, where the honored would receive the title of Saint.
-The process for canonization is under the jurisdiction of the Congregation for the Causes of Saints.
+After the confirmation of miracles resulting from the intercession of the honored, the final step is canonization, where the honored would receive the title of a saint.
+The process for canonization is under the jurisdiction of the Dicastery for the Causes of Saints.

-Servant of God is not considered a canonical title in a strict sense by the Catholic Church (as for instance Venerable or Blessed are), but only a technical term used in the process of canonization.
-Hence, any of the faithful can be named a "Servant of God" in a larger frame of meaning.
+Servant of God is not considered a canonical title in a strict sense by the Catholic Church (as for instance venerable or Blessed are), but only a technical term used in the process of canonization.
+Hence, any of the faithful can be named a Servant of God in a larger frame of meaning.
+Public speeches about Servants of God are prohibited in Catholic churches as well as any acts that could mislead the faithful into thinking that the person will eventually be canonized.